roytang/blog/content/posts/2005/02/interlude.md

 &nbsp;

 <div>
-  i don&'t always know the right words to say,<br /> i don&'t always know the right thing to do,<br /> there&'s just one thing i&'m sure of,<br /> i only want to be with you
+  i don't always know the right words to say,<br /> i don't always know the right thing to do,<br /> there's just one thing i'm sure of,<br /> i only want to be with you
 </div>

 &nbsp;

 <div>
-  i&'ll be here waiting,<br /> standing by you every day<br /> hoping your heart will take notice<br /> and send a smile my way
+  i'll be here waiting,<br /> standing by you every day<br /> hoping your heart will take notice<br /> and send a smile my way
 </div>